Updated: Feb 19

 You can turn off the audio processing in Zoom’s settings, by following these steps:

+Then click Advanced which can be found in the bottom of the screen.
 Here is what the Advanced screen should look like.
-You’ll need to suppress (i.e. Disable) the first two items.
+You’ll need to turn off the first item.

 Check the sound card on your laptop/PC